liamchampton/golang-twitter-bot-workshop/README.md

 TODO: How to create an client app in twitter UI
 ---

+### Step 2

-..
-Now that is all set up, lets quickly code it :beers:
+Now that you have created an app in Twitter and your deployment platform is set up, lets quickly code it :beers:

 1. Create a new folder inside your `pkg` directory and call it `twitter_auth`
 2. Inside your `twitter_auth` directory create a file called `twitter_auth.go`